SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with bipolar disorder.

 - Seasons: For pre-teens, ages 10-13, who are battling ADD/ADHD, defiance, entitlement, and poor social skills.

-All four tracks have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
+All three tracks have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
 Additionally, the treatment curriculum offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
 Each level carries a specific intention, measurable objectives, and can be individualized for each student’s needs.
 The admissions process will help you determine which program is the right fit for your child.

 Throughout the duration of therapy all students will go on multi-day wilderness expeditions where they will participate in many challenging experiences and activities.
 After each wilderness expedition students will then spend a week at our base camp, which is used as an extension of the treatment process.
 Some of the therapeutic methods used in the treatment of bipolar disorder may include the following: